abicornejo/tvshow/README.md

 me hubiera gustado poder acomodar de mejor manera los estilos usando sass o less

+Los componentes estan dentro de la carpeta componente asi como tambien los reducers y los actions en sus respectivas carpetas

+I didn´t have much time to solve this project but you can see the structure basic to work with react and redux  and to fetch the information using axios is very simple to consume some service

 ## Available Scripts

 In the project directory, you can run: